knupel/Rope_examples/README.md

 Few Examples about the Rope libraries.

-Path
+Sketch path
 --
-Make a path for your objects.
+Make a path for your objects, with class Path extendes Motion

+Sketch leading
+--
+Make a leading effect on your object, with class Motion